Tawfiq Canaan: Archaeology & ethnography

 Among Canaan's acquaintances were a number of specialists in the field of Palestinian archaeology, including William Foxwell Albright, Nelson Glueck, and Kathleen Kenyon, and his interest in the history of the region naturally extended to the field of archaeology.
 In 1929, he participated in an archaeological expedition in Petra organized by George Horsfield, and discovered at its northern boundary a Kebaran shelter that he named Wadi Madamagh.
 That same year he published a five chapter article, "Studies in the Topography and Folklore of Petra", in the JPOS that included topographical maps with Arabic names for the features and sites that he collected from the local Bedouin population, along with oral histories associated with them.
 He also devoted a chapter to an ethnographic study of the Lijatne tribe, and politely dispelled their erroneous identification as "Simeonites or other Beni-Israel" by non-Arabic speaking authors, due to their sidelocks, noting it just happened to be a recent fashion among them at the time.

+Collection of Palestinian amulets

+Beginning in 1905 and through until 1947, part of the ethnographic fieldwork Canaan undertook consisted of amassing a collection of more than 1,400 amulets and other objects related to popular medicine and folk practices.
+He kept detailed records of his acquisitions and their applications, collecting many of these objects while working treating patients in Palestinian villages between 1913 and 1920, often purchasing them, but sometimes in lieu of payment or as gifts.
+Others were acquired similarly from patients who came to him from Palestinian cities and villages, as well as those who came from other Arab locales in Egypt, Syria, Lebanon, Jordan, Saudi Arabia, Iraq and Yemen.

+A jewellery store in Hebron where evil eye beads and Hebron glass bracelets are sold alongside the shopkeeper's main ware of silver or metal wire; photo by American Colony, Jerusalem, 1900–1920.

+Still other sources included antiquity dealers in the Old City, as well as Sufi sheikhs and fortunetellers who prepared amulets whom Canaan counted among his many acquaintances; among these were Ibrahim Hassan al-Ansari, a custodian of the Haram al-Sharif (Temple Mount), Sheikh 'Atif ad-Disy, a Qadiriyyah follower, and Sheikh Mahmoud al-'Askari al-Falaki, a renowned maker of amulets in Jerusalem.

+Though he was a doctor who practiced scientific medicine, Canaan held there was a close relationship between it and popular beliefs and superstitions marshalled to ward away and cure diseases.
+He sought to analyze this, conducting in-depth interviews with the individuals who wore and used talismans, complementing this first-hand testimony by consulting specialized sources on sorcery and witchcraft.
+He attempted to decipher the meanings of the symbols, shapes, writings, letters and numbers used in talismanic inscriptions and published an article on his findings in a journal produced by the Antiquities Museum of the American University in Beirut in 1937.